grpc-ecosystem/grpc-codelabs/codelabs/grpc-java-opentelemetry/README.md

 INFO: Server started, listening on 50051
 ```

-While, the server is running, on another terminal start client by running:
+While, the server is running, on another terminal start client by running

 ```java
 $ ./build/install/start_here/bin/opentelemetry-client world
 ```

-A successful run will look like \-
+A successful run will look like

 ```
 [date and time]io.grpc.codelabs.opentelemetry.OpenTelemetryClient greet